exosite/open-weather-product/README.md

 **Important note:**
 - All variable & function should be tagged as *local*.
-- The trailing *return* statement is required.
+- The trailing *return* statement is required
+- To avoid confusion with Murano Services, module file name should start with a lower-case letter.
 - The module file relative path matters.

 Find more information regarding modules on the [Murano Scripting Reference](http://docs.exosite.com/articles/working-with-apis/#modules).